openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-docker-compose.md

 ### Stopping the Network

-This docker-compose file will generate a volume mount as well as a **three** docker networks.
+This docker-compose file will generate a volume mount as well as a **two** docker networks.
 When you issue `docker-compose down` the volume mapping will not be removed.
 If you wish to remove the volume you'll need to specify the `-v` flag to the `docker-compose` command.